-ltem Article/Section

-(a) Cement (Note 1)
+Item (a) Cement (Note 1) Article/Section

-(b) Soil for Soil-Cement Base Course
+(b) Soil for Soil-Cement Base Course (c) Water

-(c) Water

 (d) Bituminous Materials (Note 2)

 Note 1.
 Bulk cement may be used for the traveling mixing plant method if the equipment for handling, weighing, and spreading the cement is approved by the Engineer.